Mexico bans global brands' dairy products for breaching standards

 Other companies affected by the cheese ban included Grupo Lala LALAB.MX, a major Mexican producer of dairy produce.

-The economy ministry said the bans on natural yoghurt applied to the Danone Bene Gastro and Danone Natural products.
+The economy ministry said the bans on natural yogurt applied to the Danone Bene Gastro and Danone Natural products.

 The products were identified due to the addition of sugars and for failing to meet minimum milk content, it said.

-Mondelez said in a statement on Wednesday that it was surprised by the ministry's order, calling it "totally unfounded" and damaging to the brand.
+Danone said it had earlier this month replaced the labels on the two products singled out by consumer protection officials, and had communicated those modifications to the authorities.

-It said it had not been promptly notified by the ministry on the start of the administrative procedure and that it would hold "cordial dialogue" with authorities to clear up the matter.
+In light of that step, the decision to suspend the products was "untimely," Danone said in a statement.
+The company remained open to resolve any outstanding issues, it added.

-(Reporting by Raul Cortes and Ana Isabel Martinez Writing by Dave Graham, Editing by Nick Zieminski)
+(Reporting by Raul Cortes, Ana Isabel Martinez and Sharay Angulo Writing by Dave Graham, Editing by Nick Zieminski and Tom Brown)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))